jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-To get a rapid idea of the level of identifiable oral taxa in each individual, I came up with a simple visualisation, based on the decay of the fraction of oral taxa identified when looking fro most to least abundant taxa within a sample, to show how abundant the oral signal in the samples are.
+To get a rapid idea of the level of identifiable oral taxa in each individual, I came up with a simple visualisation, based on the decay of the fraction of oral taxa identified when looking fro most to least abundant taxa within a sample, to show how abundant the (hpoefully endogenous) oral signal in the samples are.
 The concept is further described in the main publication, but a schematic on how to interpret them can be seen here:

 ---